Beyond Skin Deep * How You Get Scabies And Its Causes

 Although there are literally hundreds of situations that may result in the transmission of scabies, the bulk of these scenarios fit within two umbrella encounters:

-・Skin-to-Skin Contact – Whether from sexual encounters, prolonged embraces with friends or families, or via close contact in a large group of people, the most common way to contract scabies is via skin-to-skin contact.
-The U.S. National Library of Medicine states the transmission of scabies can occur quite swiftly in large crowds, such as childcare centers, hospitals, and even on crowded subways or concerts.
+・Skin-to-Skin Contact –Whether from sexual encounters, prolonged embraces with friends or families, or via close contact with a large group of people, the most common way to contract scabies is via skin-to-skin contact.
+The U.S. National Library of Medicine states the transmission of scabies can occur quite swiftly in large crowds, such as childcare centers, hospitals, and even on crowded subways or at concerts.
 However, the likelihood of contracting scabies via public transportation or music venues is significantly lower than via prolonged bare skin contact.

 ・Infested Materials – Although rare, it's possible to become infected with scabies by coming in contact with infected materials, such as bedding, towels, and furniture.
 Because the American Academy of Dermatology states scabies may live anywhere from 48 to 72 hours without a human host, mites left behind on objects can potentially find a new host within this window of opportunity.
 While scabies infections via clothing, towels, and bedding are extremely uncommon, if a person has Norwegian Scabies or Crusted Scabies, the likelihood of transmission via non-skin contact modes is significantly higher, according to the Centers for Disease Control.